cbrl/cbrl.github.io/_posts/2025-05-03-Sony-Alpha-Video-Metadata.md

 ## Utility Scripts

 [This repository](https://github.com/cbrl/sony-alpha-video-scripts) contains a set of scripts that can be used to work with videos from Sony cameras.
+Most of them are simply wrappers around the commands described above.

 > These scripts require FFmpeg, MP4Box, and ExifTool to be installed.
 {: .prompt-info }